dfe-analytical-services/ees-analytics-data/analytics-dashboard/README.md

 ### Data updates

-Source data for this dashboard is created and managed in the data-updates folder.
+Source data for this dashboard is created and managed separately in the `data-updates/` folder.

 ## Requirements

 ### i.
 Software requirements (for running locally)

-- Installation of R Studio 2024.04.2+764 "Chocolate Cosmos" or higher

-- Installation of R 4.4.1 or higher
+- Installation of R 4.4.2 or higher
 - Installation of RTools44 or higher

 ### ii.
 Programming skills required (for editing or troubleshooting)

 - R at an intermediate level, [DfE R learning resources](https://dfe-analytical-services.github.io/analysts-guide/learning-development/r.html)
 - Particularly [R Shiny](https://shiny.rstudio.com/)

 ### iii.
 Access requirements

 To run the dashboard locally:
-- Access to the databases where we have a permanent store of analytics data
+- Access to the MA_SDT_NS_DATA database

 ## Contributing to the dashboard

-#### Running locally
+### Running locally

 Package control is handled using [renv](https://rstudio.github.io/renv/articles/renv.html) at the top level of the repository.

-1. Clone or download the repo.
+1. Clone or download the repo

-2. Open the R project in R Studio.
+2. Open the R project in R Studio

-3. Run `renv::restore()` to install dependencies.
+3. Run `renv::restore()` to install dependencies

-4. Run `shiny::runApp("analytics-dashboard")` to run the dashboard locally.
+4. Run `shiny::runApp("analytics-dashboard")` to run the dashboard locally

-#### Tests
+### Tests

-Automated tests have been created using shinytest2 that test the app loads and also give other examples of ways you can use tests.
-You should edit the tests as you add new features into the app and continue to add and maintain the tests over time.

-GitHub Actions provide CI by running the automated tests and checks for code styling on every pull request into the main branch.
-The yaml files for these workflows can be found in the .github/workflows folder.

-You should run `shinytest2::test_app("analytics-dashboard")` regularly to check that the tests are passing against the code you are working on.
+Tests can be run locally using `shinytest2::test_app("analytics-dashboard")`.
+You should do this regularly to check that the tests are passing against the code you are working on.

+The tests use data in the `analytics-dashboard/test/testdata/` folder, to regenerate this data look at the `analytics-dashboard/tests/testdata-generator.R` script.

+GitHub Actions provide CI by running the automated tests on every pull request into the main branch using the `.github/workflows/dashboard-tests.yml` workflow.